Manchester United appoint Rangnick as interim manager following sacking of Solskjaer

 In 2012, Rangnick became director of football for both RB Leipzig and Red Bull Salzburg and played a significant role in helping the former rise from the fourth tier of German football to the Bundesliga.

-Rangnick’s most recent role came at Russian Premier League side Lokomotiv Moscow, where he was appointed in July 2021.
+Rangnick’s most recent position came at Russian Premier League side Lokomotiv Moscow, where he was appointed in July 2021.